arminfro/dd-back-up/README.md

           Print version
 ```

-The `run` command will mount the backup filesystem if necessary, perform the backup for each specified device, and finally unmount the filesystem (if not configured otherwise).
+The `run` command will mount the backup filesystem if necessary, perform the backups for each specified device, and finally unmount the filesystem (if not configured otherwise).

 The file will have a name like `2023-06-15_desktop_Micro-Line_10170080910002B1.img`, containing the date, the backup device name, the model and the serial.

 ##### Performing Single Backup

 There are also options available for performing a single backup.
-These options are useful if you want to trigger a specific backup process with cron jobs, or if you have a card reader and want to back up different SD cards individually.
+These options are useful if you want to trigger a specific backup process with cron jobs, or if you have a card reader and want to back up different SD cards with individual names.

 When using the single-backup options, it is necessary to specify the source serial number and destination UUID for the specific backup operation.
 You can also provide any other configurable option for a backup device defined in the `backup_devices` array.

-Providing a custom name for the backup allows you to differentiate between multiple backups with the same source serial number, providing more flexibility and organization.

 These options are not allowed in conjunction with the config file option (`-c, --config-file-path`), as they are intended for one-time backup scenarios.
 Also the default config file is not picked up when using it.